-- 18. Allocation.
-The Storm Recovery Charges shall be allocated to the customer rate classes in accordance with the description included in witness Abernathy's testimony, in the manner in which these costs or its equivalent were allocated in the cost-of-service study filed by the Company and approved on in the DEC Rate Order, until altered by a subsequent rate case order. - Charges authorized hereby shall remain in effect until the Storm Recovery Bonds and all Financing Costs (including tax liabilities) related thereto have been paid or recovered in full.
-This Financing Order shall remain in effect and unabated notwithstanding the reorganization, bankruptcy, or other insolvency proceedings of DEC or its successors or assignees.
-Following repayment of Storm Recovery Bonds and the relevant Financing Costs authorized in this Financing Order and release of the funds by the indenture trustee, each SPE shall distribute the final balance of its Collection Account to DEC and DEC shall credit other electric rates and charges by a like amount, less the amount in the Tail-end Subaccount, which shall be recorded as a regulatory liability for remittance to Customers in DEC's next rate case and the amount of the relevant Capital Subaccount and any unpaid return on invested capital due to DEC as set forth in the body of this Financing Order, which shall be returned to DEC. - 20.
-Ownership Notification and Separate Line Item Charge.
-The electric bills of DEC must explicitly reflect that a portion of the charges on such bill represents Storm Recovery Charges approved in this Financing Order and must include a statement to the effect that the SPE is the owner of the rights to Storm Recovery Charges and that DEC is acting as servicer for the SPE.
-The tariff applicable to customers must indicate the Storm Recovery Charge and the ownership of that charge.
-DEC shall identify amounts owed with respect to its Storm Recovery Property as a separate line item on individual electric bills.
+18. Allocation.
+The Storm Recovery Charges shall be allocated to the customer rate classes in accordance with the description included in witness Abernathy's testimony, in the manner in which these costs or its equivalent were allocated in the cost-of-service study filed by the Company and approved on in the DEP Rate Order, until altered by a subsequent rate case order.

+19. Collection Period.
+This Financing Order and the Storm Recovery Charges authorized hereby shall remain in effect until the Storm Recovery Bonds and all Financing Costs (including tax liabilities) related thereto have been paid or recovered in full.
+This Financing Order shall remain in effect and unabated notwithstanding the reorganization, bankruptcy, or other insolvency proceedings of DEP or its successors or assignees.
+Following repayment of Storm Recovery Bonds and the relevant Financing Costs authorized in this Financing Order and release of the funds by the indenture trustee, each SPE shall distribute the final balance of its Collection Account to DEP and DEP shall credit other electric rates and charges by a like amount, less the amount in the Tail-end Subaccount, which shall be recorded as a regulatory liability for remittance to Customers in DEP's next rate case and the amount of the relevant Capital Subaccount and any unpaid return on invested capital due to DEP as set forth in the body of this Financing Order, which shall be returned to DEP.